BA (Hons)

 Modules

-This module offers students the opportunity to gain core competences in professional sound-recording equipment and a chosen piece of editing software for use in both drama and documentary production work.
-Through intensive hands-on workshops, students’ creative and aesthetic skills are tested and honed through weekly exercises designed to test knowledge and practical application across drama and documentary forms.
+This module offers you the opportunity, through intensive hands-on training, of gaining core competencies in professional cinematography and sound-recording equipment and a chosen piece of editing software for use in both drama and documentary production work.
+Throughout the module you will hone your skills and creativity and be tested through weekly exercises designed to foster knowledge and practical application across both drama and documentary disciplines.

-This module serves as an introduction to documentary filmmaking.
-Through the exploration and experience of producing a 'cinematic documentary portrait', students will develop fundamental skills including that of conducting filmed interviews and creating meaning through the combination of words, images, and music in the edit.
-Through the study of documentary film references and by means of their own practice, this module also allows students to appreciate the social impact of documentary films and problematise them from an ethical perspective..
+This module serves as an introduction to documentary film-making.
+Through the exploration and experience of producing a 'cinematic documentary portrait', you will develop fundamental skills including conducting filmed interviews and creating meaning through the combination of words, images and music in the edit.
+Through the study of documentary film references and using their practice, this module also allows you to appreciate the social impact of documentary films and to view them from an ethical perspective.

 Modules